mirsimko/ZdcCalibration/instructions.md

 $ ./read
 ```
 This will run the BFC chain (it can take a few minutes so this is a good time to have a coffee).
 When it is finished
-in your `dirOut`, you will get lots of pdfs and pngs, with histograms, and most importantly a root file in
+in your `dirOut`, you will get lots of pdfs and pngs with histograms and most importantly, a root file in
 `dirOut/histo/someFileWithRunNumber.root`.
 Note that all of the histograms are also saved here.

 ### ZDC calibration code